Cristóbal Marín

-Cristóbal Osvaldo Marín Barrios (born 3 June 1994) is a Chilean footballer who plays as a midfielder for Deportes Recoleta in the Primera B de Chile.
+Cristóbal Osvaldo Marín Barrios (born 3 June 1994) is a Chilean footballer who plays as a midfielder for Colchagua in the Segunda División Profesional de Chile.

 Career

 In the second half of 2022, Marín left Coquimbo Unido and joined Barnechea in the Primera B de Chile.

-In 2024, he signed with Deportes Recoleta.
+In 2024, Marín signed with Deportes Recoleta.

+In February 2026, Marín joined Colchagua in the Segunda División Profesional de Chile.